KmolYuan/python-solvespace/README.md

 Use for academic research and learning.

-There hasn't any Solvespace main program but Makefile in the `exposed` folder.
+There hasn't any Solvespace main program but Makefile in the `exposed` folder (With two OS version).

 Feature for CDemo and Python interface can see [Here](http://project.mde.tw/blog/slvs-library-functions.html) in English.

 Or see [Here](http://project.mde.tw/blog/slvs-cheng-shi-ku-han-shi.html) in Chinese.

-And there are some code and Solvespace drawing in OS (Windows and Ubuntu) folder.
+And there are some code and Solvespace drawing (Also include COMPILED library files) in OS (Windows and Ubuntu) folder.

 My using tools
 ===

-This project made by following tools.
+This project is made by following tools.
 (But they are Win-version.)

+In Ubuntu, you just need to install Netbeans and SWIG.

 Compiler
 ---